MaynardMiner/MM.Hash/README.md

 **ADVANCED SETTINGS**

 Advanced Settings allow you to control multiple GPU devices in groups, and you are able to set each group with an individual wallet- Meaning you can auto-exchange mine for different coins at the same time (up to 8).
 To use- First consult the Help file located in the MM.Hash directory.
 It gives a full list of all arguments, as well as detailed explanations of their use.
-I wrote a seperate Devices paramaters for those who have larger mining systems, as I know it can be tedious to set them up.
+I wrote a seperate Devices paramater for each miner type, for those who have larger mining systems, as I know it can be tedious to set them up.

 IMPORTANT: ENSURE POOL OFFERS EXCHANGE TO YOUR COIN SELECTED IN WALLET ADDRESS!